Note: The links in this post are affiliate links.

 Now that you know how large a generator you need for your residence or business, it’s time to select one from the numerous models that are on the market today.

-A great way to do that is to visit Amazon and compare the prices, user ratings and reviews of the generators that meet or exceed your minimum wattage requirements.
+That being said, an even better way to buy a generator is to visit Amazon and compare the prices, user ratings and reviews of the generators that meet or exceed your minimum wattage requirements.

 I recommend limiting your choices to only the generators that have at least a 4 star rating and plenty of great user reviews.
 If lots of other people have had good luck with a particular generator, chances are you will too.